jenfi-eng/exam-short-base-service/README.md

 # Some Questions to Guide

 1. What is the entry point/How is this called?
+2. Tell me about the interface.
-1. What can the BaseService do?
+3. What can the BaseService do?
-1. Why does the BaseService exist?
+4. Why does the BaseService exist?
-1. When is something like the BaseService used?
+5. When is something like the BaseService used?
-1. ...
+6. ...

 # Startup Instructions<a name="instructions"></a>